PRIZM-Experiment/prizm-data-wrangling/README.md

 #### Loading Data

 PRIZM data can be loaded through the metadatabase using the `load` function.
-This function receives lists as arguments, and returns a dictionary containing the data matching all combinations of these input list elements.
+This function receives lists as arguments, and returns a dictionary containing the data matching all combinations of these input lists' elements.
 This is illustrated below, where absolutely all data collected around April 22-23, 2018 is loaded.
 ```python
 mdb.load(categories=['Antenna', 'Switch', 'Temperature'],
          instruments=['100MHz', '70MHz'],